Physical Therapist Assistant A.A.S.

 The Physical Therapist Assistant (PTA) is a skilled technical health care provider who works within a physical therapy service.
-Under the direction of a Physical Therapist, the PTA performs beneficial physical therapy procedures and related tasks to help people of all ages.
+Under the direction of a Physical Therapist, the PTA performs beneficial rehabilitation services and related tasks for people of all ages, including athletes, children, older adults, and post-surgical, neurological and orthopedic patients.

-Carroll’s 1½-year, selective admission PTA program prepares you to pass the National Physical Therapist Assistant Examination and obtain your license to work.
-Over the last two years, our PTA program has had a 100% graduation rate and 98% first-time pass rate on the licensure examination, higher than any other PTA program in the state.*
+Over the last two years, Carroll’s A.A.S.
+Physical Therapist Assistant degree program has had a 100% graduation rate and 98% first-time pass rate on the licensure examination, higher than any other PTA program in the state.*

 One of the most appealing aspects of being a PTA is that you are never limited in what you can do.
-Since you graduate as a generalist, you could work in a wide variety of clinical settings, and have the opportunity to provide services to a diverse patient population.
-There is also an unlimited selection of continuing education courses to specialize or sample other areas of interest.
-The APTA offers Advance Proficiency Pathways for PTAs to gain recognition for your skills.
+Since you graduate as a generalist, you could work in a wide variety of clinical settings and have the opportunity to provide services to a diverse patient population.
+There is also an unlimited selection of continuing education courses to specialize in or to sample other areas of interest.
+The APTA offers Advance Proficiency Pathways for PTAs to gain recognition for their skills.

 Upon successful completion of the PTA program, you may apply to the State of Maryland for a PTA license and permission to take the exam.
 The exam is administered by the Federation of State Boards of Physical Therapy Examiners (FSBPT) at local testing sites.
 Students who pass the National Licensure Exam may then apply to other states for licensure without taking the exam again.